-The works are scheduled to commence mid-July and be completed by end of August 2019.
+The works are scheduled to commenced mid-July and were completed August 2019.

-Following the manhole widening, three sections of the sewer pipe will be relined.
-This involves dropping a machine down an existing manhole to coat the inside of the sewer pipe with a plastic liner.
-Once complete, grout is used to fill any gaps.
-These works will be undertaken at night Sunday to Thursday.
+Two manholes required widening to ensure safe access to the sewer Following the manhole widening, three sections of the sewer pipe were relined.
+This involved dropping a machine down an existing manhole to coat the inside of the sewer pipe with a plastic liner.
+Once complete, grout was used to fill any gaps.

 Around 500 metres of sewers were cleaned, removing all debris and sludge.
 Night works were needed as the sewage flows were at their lowest and less impact to traffic along Beach Road.
 We will be completing reinstatement works within the area of works.